 This is an adapter board to connect an IMST iC880A-SPI LoRaWAN concentrator board to a Raspberry Pi (B+ / 2B / 3B / Zero).
 It also gives you some ways to enhance and monitor your gateway.
 Current version: v1.3.

 Note: This board is sold as a development kit and not a finished product.
 It is hand-soldered with leaded solder and is not ROHS compliant.
-No certifications have been done.
-Every assembled board is tested by us before shipping, but you use it at your own risk.
+No certifications have been done, but every assembled board is tested by us before shipping, to ensure it works!

 Besides connecting the two boards, the PCB gives you the following additional features:

 - Screw terminal for direct power input/output (5V)

 - Screw terminal with on-board MP1584 step-down regulator (6.7-28V input, screw-adjustable output).
 Great to connect a 12V PoE-Adapter.

 - Polyfuse and TVS diode to protect against voltage spikes